drostlab/GeneRegulatorySystems.jl/README.md

 ```
 both for the streaming and non-streaming variant.
 See [Results format][docs-experiment-results] for details.

-There is an experimental Makie-based `grs inspect` utility that can display the results and supports some interactivity.
+There is an experimental Makie-based `grs inspect` tool that can display the results and supports some interactivity.
 Run it like

 ```sh
 grs inspect path/to/results/
 ```
-and see [Inspect utility][docs-inspect] for details.
+and see [Inspect tool][docs-inspect] for details.

-You can export results from their native (long) format to a wide format using the `grs export` utility.
-Its default behavior is to include the values of all trajectory dimensions at the end of each simulation segment, although both the included dimensions and considered segments can be pre-filtered; run `grs export --help` for options, and see [Export utility][docs-export] for details.
+You can export results from their native (long) format to a wide format using the `grs export` tool.
+Its default behavior is to include the values of all trajectory dimensions at the end of each simulation segment, although both the included dimensions and considered segments can be pre-filtered; run `grs export --help` for options, and see [Export tool][docs-export] for details.

 ## Updating